 Global Synthesis Report on climate action by sector

-Every year since 2018, the Climate Chance Observatory publishes a Global Synthesis Report on climate action by sectors, an analysis of the evolution of CO2 emissions in the light of the actions actually undertaken by non-state actors in 6 emission sectors: energy, transport, building, industry, waste and land use.
+Every year since 2018, the Climate Chance Observatory publishes a Global Synthesis Report on climate action by sector, an analysis of the evolution of CO2 emissions in the light of the actions actually undertaken by non-state actors in 6 emission sectors: energy, transport, building, industry, waste and land use.

 Sector-based Report 2020